 - supplement learning and videos to watch that went along with readings

 - Google Docs meaning that you can go completely paperless with your learning – you can buy digital products on TpT and upload directly from your Google Drive

-BONUS: You can take these plan on the go!
+BONUS: You can take these plans on the go!
 If your child is away from home, whether at another parent’s house or at Gramma’s, you can still get their assignments to them.

 Sign up here so you don’t miss a thing!

 Free printables + tips + resources and more!